 The flowchart structure includes internal nodes that represent tests or attributes at each stage.
 Every branch stands for an outcome for the attributes, while the path from the leaf to the root represents rules for classification.

 Decision trees are one of the best forms of learning algorithms based on various learning methods.
 They boost predictive models with accuracy, ease in interpretation, and stability.
-The tools are also effective in fitting non-linear relationships since they are capable of solving data-fitting challenges, such as regression and classifications.
+The tools are also effective in fitting non-linear relationships since they can solve data-fitting challenges, such as regression and classifications.

 Types of Decisions